JamesBuhanan/Songify/README.md

 This allows us to fail painlessly and only load the chunks of the app that we want to navigate
 across.

-Circuit leverages Uni-directional Data Flow (UDF) and is highly testable.
+Circuit leverages Unidirectional Data Flow (UDF) and is highly testable.
 We test each half of the Circuit in isolation.
 The "Presenter" is tested in UnitTests and the "View" is tested in instrumented tests.
 (See `HomePresenterTest` and `HomeViewTest`)